andreasbehnke/spring-authentication-jwt-react/README.md

-# Spring Authentication with JWT and React Frontend
+# Spring Authentication with JWT, REST API and React Frontend
 Building block for a web application authentication using JWT cookie, spring security and react in the frontend.
 Fork or copy this code for your own web application.